TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-tenant-unverified-domain-failed-dns-verification.md

 	cloudEnvironments="public"
 />
 # DNS Verification was not successful for the domain
-Hi {customerName},

-I have found some information regarding your service request [{srNumber}].
 We are unable to successfully confirm registration of the domain verification records in DNS.
-We queried DNS for the TXT record at [{domain]} and did not find an entry matching the required verification record {txtRecord}].
+We queried DNS for the TXT record at [{domain}] and did not find an entry matching the required verification record [{txtRecord}].

 The recommended steps for you are noted below:
 1. Please wait an hour.
 This will allow your DNS records to propagate at your domain name registrar (such as GoDaddy) before Azure AD can verify the domain.
 This process can take an hour or more.